-Georgia Fowler Shows Skin In A Tiny Blue Bikini And Shows Off Her Credit Cards
+Georgia Fowler Shows Off Some Serious Skin In A Tiny Blue Bikini

 She kept her right arm down by her side as her hand grazed her right thigh while she slightly bent her right leg.

-The former Project Runway New Zealand host shot the camera a very sultry look as she looked at herself in the mirror with her short hair tousled.
+For the image, the former Project Runway New Zealand host shot the camera a very sultry look with her short hair tousled.

-She accessorized the two-piece with a chunky blue stone necklace around her neck with a white stone in the center and also rocked several silver rings on her left hand.
+She accessorized the two-piece with a necklace containing chunky blue and white stones.
+She also rocked several silver rings on her left hand.

-In the caption, the beauty used a number of different blue shape emoji, including a square and a circle.
+In the caption, the beauty used a number of different blue emoji, including a square and a circle.
 She also joked that she needed to remember to take her credit cards out of her phone case.

 Plenty of fans shared their approval in the comments section.